wp-plugins/sweetcaptcha-revolutionary-free-captcha-service/readme.txt

 In order for Sweet Captcha to work you need to follow the instructions on the "INSTALLATION" tab.
 Otherwise Sweet Captcha might not work correctly.

-For news and updates follow us on Facebook and Twitter:
+For Sweet Captcha news and updates follow us on Facebook and Twitter:

 [Facebook Fan & Support page](http://facebook.com/SweetCaptcha)